Code-Institute-Submissions/MikaCodez-GHITrestaurant_NovResub/README.md

 #446D03 Dark Olive Green on some of the vegetables of the website.

-#25252F Raisin Black on the Gradien of the main bulk of the site.
+#25252F Raisin Black on the Gradient of the main bulk of the site.

 #FCFBF8 Baby powder on the intermediary positions of the site to help create balance.